MogamatTayyibDawood/PROG6221POE/README.md

    - The number of calories.
    - The food group the ingredient belongs to.
 6. **Total Calorie Calculation**: The software calculates and displays the total calories of all the ingredients in a recipe.
-7. **Calorie Notification**: The software notifies the user when the total calories of a recipe exceed 300.
+7. **Calorie Notification**: The software notifies the user when the total calories of a recipe exceed certain thresholds:
+   - If total calories < 200: "This recipe is low in calories, suitable for a snack."
+   - If total calories are between 200 and 500: "This recipe has moderate calories, suitable for a balanced meal."
+   -If total calories > 500: "This recipe is high in calories and should be consumed sparingly."

 ## Food Groups